-A small fruit farmer cannot increase the value she creates and takes home from the market unless the trader or processor who buys from her is also part of a higher-value chain.
+A small fruit farmer cannot increase the value she/he creates and takes home from the market unless the trader or processor who buys is also part of a higher-value chain.

 The projects that have been most successful at raising small farmer incomes have involved creating a new equilibrium of interests along the market chain, in which the farmer is a participant.

 The informal nature of the trade complements government initiatives to create jobs for those who were denied formal education or have been forced out of other employment.
 But will the informal nature of the trade be its downfall?

 Whilst it is true that agriculture and livestock products provide society with employment, this is not reflected in revenue for the government.
 Put quite simply – it is not the government that reaps the many benefits of Kamkuya market, it is the people.

 This has also been well reflected in, The Farmer’s Perspective: Bridging the Last Mile to Market,” a Team Booniyaad Project Report June 2013.
 The report findings state that:

 “The farmer’s existing knowledge and expertise, or their experience in the context of the local operating environment is rarely taken into account when programs or solutions are designed.”

 One, the farmer is an entrepreneurial businesswo/man: